 Whether you are building experience to get to the next level in your career or you are starting a business and pounding the pavement to find your first clients, we are always striving for something bigger or better than we have today.

-By focusing on the finish line and defining our self by how fast or how well we execute towards that finish line, we often miss many of the opportunities, learnings and joy associated with the race itself.
-Learning and growing does not happen at the Finish Line or in the success, it happens during the race and in the failures.
-We want to have goals and always be striving for something, but my advice to you is the you place that goal on the wall, or in your mind and then turn all your energy to the journey to get there, never forgetting where you’re going.
+By focusing on the finish line and defining ourselves by how fast or how well we execute towards that finish line, we often miss many of the opportunities, learnings, and joy associated with the race itself.
+Learning and growing do not happen at the Finish Line or in the success, it happens during the race and in the failures.
+We want to have goals and always be striving for something, but my advice to you is that you place that goal on the wall, or in your mind and then turn all your energy to the journey to get there, never forgetting where you’re going.
 I promise that if you slow down every now and then in your journey you will see things that you never would have noticed had you been staring at the finish line.
 The journey could provide even greater fulfillment than the finish line itself.

 Finish Line Syndrome is real and can have a negative effect on our mindset, beliefs, and relationships if not managed.
 I recommend doing a self-diagnosis to see if you are currently suffering from this and if so, take a step to be more present over the next week and see how much progress you can actually make toward your goals by looking at the things around you and not just the finish line.